Gwen Stefani, Blake Shelton 2018: Pair Wants 'To Be Together Forever', Fans Slam Miranda Lambert's Ex Partner

 Many fans did not expect that Gwen Stefani and Blake Shelton would end up in each other’s arms.
-As a matter of fact, the former partners of Gavin Rossdale and Miranda Lambert have previously revealed that they never thought that their friendship would later blossom into beautiful romance.
-Now, recent reports suggest that The Voice coaches are now thinking about tying the knot.
+As a matter of fact, the former partners of Gavin Rossdale and Miranda Lambert have previously revealed that they never thought their friendship would later blossom into a beautiful romance.
+Now, recent reports suggest that the Voice coaches are now thinking about tying the knot.

-It is not a secret that Gwen Stefani and Blake Shelton have found refuge in one another following their respective divorces from Gavin Rossdale and Miranda Lambert, respectively.
+It is no secret that Gwen Stefani and Blake Shelton have found refuge in one another following their respective divorces from Gavin Rossdale and Miranda Lambert, respectively.
 The two popular singers stated that they were able to go through hard times by helping each other recuperate from their painful pasts.
 Both Gwen and Blake even claimed that they saved each other’s lives.

 “[A]ll of a sudden, this thing just happened because of some things that we were going through, and it saved my life.
 Period.”